-EAGLE
+EAGLE Ontology tab

 In the “EAGLE Ontology” tab you can inspect the current and older EAGLE ontologies.
 You can download the EAGLE barcoding file template you will need for the EAGLE mapping (section 2.3).

 In this section, you will be further given a general overview of the EAGLE concept and the approach and implementation the CLC+ consortium used for the EAGLE mapping for the CLMS products ingested in the CLC+ Core system.
 To prove the concept also two national datasets for the Netherlands and Spain were EAGLE mapped and uploaded to the system.